googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 ###  One issue per font project

 What do we mean by font project?
-"Adding a new family", "upgrading a family" are font projects.
+"Adding a new family", and "upgrading a family" are font projects.
 We consider the project *completed* once that version of the font hits *production*.
-Upgrading a font after its release on [fonts.google.com](https://github.com/google/fonts) would be considered as a new project, and therefore a new issue.
+Upgrading a font after its release on [fonts.google.com](https://github.com/google/fonts) would be considered as a new project and therefore a new issue for it is required.

-Issues can be used to communicate with the designer, and should be updated regularly with a comment about the progress status.
-It is recommended to use the [template issues](https://github.com/google/fonts/issues/new/choose) in order to have all the informations we need to start a project.
+Issues can be used to communicate with the designer and should be updated regularly with a comment about the progress status.
+It is recommended to use the [template issues](https://github.com/google/fonts/issues/new/choose) in order to have all the information we need to start a project.

-We want one issue per font project because we allow a PR to make changes to one font directory *only*.
-Therefore the issue can be closed by the PR that makes these changes.
-As we say above, it doesn't mean that the project is completed though.
-It happens that we see a problem in sandbox; in this case we re-open the issue to fix it with another PR.
+We want one issue per font project because we allow a PR to change one font directory *only*.
+Therefore, the issue can be closed by the PR that makes these changes.
+As we say above, it doesn't mean that the project is completed, though.
+It happens that we see a problem in sandbox; in this case, we re-open the issue to fix it with another PR.
 Therefore several PRs can be linked to the same issue. <figure>
 <img src="./images/onboarder-workflow/severalPRs.png" style="width:2568px" alt="Several linked PRs for one issue" />
 <figcaption aria-hidden="true">An example of project that needed several edits after merging.</figcaption>
 </figure>